snap-research/graphless-neural-networks/README.md

 `bash ./prepare_env.sh`

 which will create a conda environment named `glnn` and install relevant requirements (from `requirements.txt`).
 For simplicity, we use CPU-based `torch` and `dgl` versions in this guide, as specified in requirements.
-To run experiments with CUDA, please install `torch` and `dgl` with proper CUDA support, and remove them from `requirements.txt`.
-See https://pytorch.org/ and https://www.dgl.ai/pages/start.html for more details.
+To run experiments with CUDA, please install `torch` and `dgl` with proper CUDA support, remove them from `requirements.txt`, and properly set the `--device` argument in the scripts.
+See https://pytorch.org/ and https://www.dgl.ai/pages/start.html for more installation details.

 Be sure to activate the environment with